-The main drug offences under which criminal charges are brought are offences of drug possession and possession for the purpose of supply.
+The main criminal charges for drug offences are offences of drug possession and possession for the purpose of supply.

-Role of the Garda Siochana in combating drug abuse and drug trafficking
+How the Garda Síochána tackle drug abuse and drug trafficking

-The Gardai are also involved in a number of awareness-raising programmes such as the Garda Schools Programme and the Juvenile Diversion Programme.
+- Awareness-raising programmes such as the Garda Schools Programme and the Juvenile Diversion Programme

-Role of the Customs and Excise service in combating drug trafficking
+How the Customs and Excise service tackle drug trafficking

-The Customs and Excise services are responsible for detecting and seizing controlled drugs at importation.
-There is close co-operation between the Gardai and the Custom and Excise services in the area of drug law enforcement and a joint task force involving the Gardai, the Customs and Excise Services and the Naval Services has been set up.
+The Customs and Excise service are responsible for detecting and seizing controlled drugs at importation.
+The Gardaí and the Custom and Excise service cooperate closely in the area of drug law enforcement.
+There is a joint task force involving the Gardaí, the Customs and Excise service and the Naval Services.
 These bodies liaise at a local level to prevent drug trafficking.
-The Customs and Excise services are involved in the Multi-Disciplinary Group on Organised Crime and are also very involved in the operation of the Criminal Assets Bureau with the Gardai.
-The Customs National Drug Team was set up by the Revenue Commissioners in 1992 to tackle the illegal importation of drugs into Ireland.
+The Customs and Excise service is involved in the Multi-Disciplinary Group on Organised Crime and are also very involved with the Gardaí in the operation of the Criminal Assets Bureau.
+The Customs National Drug Team was set up by the Revenue Commissioners to tackle the illegal importation of drugs into Ireland.

 Customs National Drug Team

 The Customs National Drug Team (CNDT) concentrates solely on combating the importation of illegal drugs into Ireland.
-The CNDT has its Head Office located in Dublin and intelligence units, operational units, maritime units and drug detector dog units that are strategically placed at all major ports and airports and at various coastal locations nation-wide.
+The CNDT has its Head Office in Dublin and intelligence units, operational units, maritime units and drug detector dog units placed at all major ports and airports and at various coastal locations nationwide.
 All CNDT units are mobile and can be deployed to other locations as necessary.
 The CNDT is supported by outfield officials who are also responsible for the detection and prevention of drug smuggling as part of their normal duties.